Fraud is a serious problem!

 Code of Conduct

-This measure was shown to reduce the cost of fraud by 56% — the greatest reduction generated with any fraud controls studied in the Report to the Nations.
+According to the Report to the Nations, this anti-fraud control is one of the most common and was shown to reduce the median loss from fraud by 40% — a sizable reduction.
+This control also correlated with a 33% reduction in the duration of fraud.
 Employees must know that they will meet high standards, which include ironclad avoidance of fraud.

 Specific Detection Controls and Personnel